nicole-mcg/js-laravel-validation/README.md

 | setMessageHandler(rule, createMessage)  | Sets or replaces the current message handler for the specified rule |
 | setMessageHandlers(messages)  | Replaces multiple message handers  |
 | getMessageHandler(rule)  | Returns the current message handler function for the specified rule  |

+Function documentation to come

+## Missing Rules
+- active_url
+  - This cannot be supported because JS does not support hostname lookups (dns_get_record in PHP)
+  - This could be implemented if there was a reliable way to host a small API to do the lookup
+- date_format
+- dimensions
+- mimetypes
+- mime
+- not_regex
+- regex